NSF-Microplastics-Project/Risk_Region.shapefile/README.md

 ## Usage

 This shapefile should be accessed directly from GitHub to ensure the latest version is used in analyses.
-This method requires that the [sf package](https://r-spatial.github.io/sf/) is installed in RStudio.
+This method requires the [sf package](https://r-spatial.github.io/sf/).
 Follow these steps to use this shapefile in RStudio:

 1. Load `unzipShape` Function into RStudio (R source file)
 2. Obtain Raw File Address (See Below) and Store as a Variable in RStudio